tyronyiu/Uni/MGT370/Written_Report.md

 taken towards implementing the change are laid out, followed by a projection of the process towards a possible future state the company desires to be in.

-## Apple and their migration from being a producer to service provider
+## Apple - Migrating from being a product to a service provider

-The smartphone market has seen growth unlike most, as seen in figure 1, but is by now pretty much saturated.
+The smartphone market has seen growth unlike most, but is by now pretty much saturated.
 It turned into a red ocean market leaving developed firms competing for developing countries' markets for growth.
 As domestic alternatives enter the competition it becomes obvious that the situation is not sustainable.
 Everybody had to get one, but as the marginal benefit from *upgrading* a phone declined, due to a lack of innovation and technological limitations, so did the sales.
 The accessibility of technology allowed many new entries into the market and the oligopolistic smartphone market has become one of monopolistic competition and finally more homogeneous in terms of the product.

-Apple, as a smartphone selling company, has experienced mentioned changes in the smartphone market environment first hand, was influenced by them and based changes, to be made that concern the internal company, on such *macro* trends.
+Apple, as a smartphone selling company, has experienced mentioned changes in the smartphone market environment first hand, was influenced by them and based changes, to be made, that concern the internal company, on such *macro* trends.
 Their struggles with the Chinese market indicate the urgency for an alternative strategy for revenue streams, as share prices dipped and public concerns were raised after *bad* sales/revenue reports were made public.
 Furthermore, Apple